-Countries reimpose restrictions to curb virus resurgence
+Virus resurgence forces countries to reimpose restrictions

-PROMACHONAS, Greece (AP) — Countries around the world are reimposing lockdowns and implementing new health restrictions at their borders in an effort to curb a resurgence of the coronavirus before it spins even further out of control.
+PROMACHONAS, Greece (AP) — Countries around the world are reimposing lockdowns and implementing new health checks at their borders in an effort to curb a resurgence of the coronavirus before it spins even further out of control.

-Stricter health checks went into effect at Greece’s border with Bulgaria following an increase in tourism-related COVID-19 cases.
-Starting Wednesday, all incoming travelers crossing the border point are required to carry negative coronavirus test results issued in the previous 72 hours and translated into English.

-The new rules saw a drop in arrivals compared to recent days early Wednesday.
+Starting Wednesday, all travelers arriving in Greece from a land border with Bulgaria were required to carry negative coronavirus test results issued in the previous 72 hours and translated into English.
+The new rules, which follow an increase in tourism-related COVID-19 cases, triggered an immediate drop in arrivals compared to recent days.

 Residents of Australia’s second-largest city, Melbourne, were warned on Wednesday to comply with lockdown regulations or face tougher restrictions.
 Melbourne’s 5 million people and part of the city’s semi-rural surroundings are a week into a new, six-week lockdown to contain a new outbreak there.

-“The time for warnings, the time for cutting people slack is over,” Victoria state Premier Daniel Andrews said.
+“The time for warnings, the time for cutting people slack, is over,” Victoria state Premier Daniel Andrews said.
 “Where we are is in a very serious and deadly position.”

 The developments come with more than 13 million cases of coronavirus cases confirmed worldwide, and with over 578,000 deaths, according to a tally by Johns Hopkins University.